 The ActiveReader supports all the features listed in Table 1, except flipping due to the protrusion of the camera.
 The tPad includes a soft-keyboard to support text entry, and uses rotation to control opacity and zooming levels.
 When presented with the configuration screen, the user can rotate the cAR-Pad to control the transparency of the virtual layer.
 Users can also zoom into the virtual layer to “create” more space for scribbles.
 The device introduces off-screen markers to indicate the location of anchored digital content.

-We explored two novel and simple interaction techniques explored, orientation and freezing.
+We explored two novel and simple interaction techniques, orientation and freezing.
 For orientation the ActiveReader reorganizes its menus according to the text flow, so that the menus are away from the main reading and interaction area thus avoiding obstruction.
 This strategy also reduces the presence of fingers and stylus in the image captured for registration.
 Moreover, users can freeze the cAR-Pad on a particular location and the visible digital content will remain fixed regardless of the device’s movements; a user could then move to a different page or pass the device to another person while having the digital content visible at that particular location.